 Volatile organic compounds (VOCs) have a variety of roles in atmospheric chemistry.
-They are major contributors to photochemical air pollution on both urban and regional scales and together with NO_x also impact ozone in the background troposphere.
-Some VOCs are injurious to human health at modest concentrations; they are also precursors to aerosols at quite low concentrations.
+They are major contributors to photochemical air pollution on both urban and regional scales and, together with NO_x, also impact ozone in the background troposphere.
+Some VOCs are injurious to human health at modest concentrations and are precursors to aerosols at quite low concentrations.
+VOCs also play an important indirect role for the climate change issue since they are precursors for tropospheric ozone and aerosols and since a large fraction of the VOCs eventually will be oxidized to CO2 in the atmosphere.
 VOCs can serve as tracers of many atmospheric processes and emission sources.
 VOC molecules occur in many forms and have both natural and anthropogenic sources.
 The GAW Programme has sought to focus measurements on species which help to provide understanding of a wide range of atmospheric properties, and which can mostly be measured using currently approved techniques.
 Table 11.1 shows the molecules selected for measurements within GAW, with reasons for their selection (WMO, 2007c).
-The main reasons for measurements within GAW are associated with their use as tracers of the source types of greenhouse gases such as methane, to provide quantitative information on the extent of atmospheric processing by hydroxyl radicals (OH) and other oxidants, and as precursors to organic acids and aerosols, particularly organic aerosols and sulphate aerosols.
-In addition, VOC measurements provide valuable information for air mass characterisation at some stations to identify local sources of pollution.
+The main reasons for measurements within GAW are associated with their use as tracers of the source types of greenhouse gases such as methane, to provide quantitative information on the extent of atmospheric processing by hydroxyl radicals (OH) and other oxidants, and as precursors to ozone, organic acids and aerosols, particularly organic aerosols and sulphate aerosols.
+In addition, VOC measurements provide valuable information for air mass characterization at some stations to identify local sources of pollution.
 All of this information is of value to atmospheric modellers both in terms of input parameters and as constraints to model results.

-Some GAW stations have the analytical capability to produce high quality measurements of an extended range of VOCs.
-Where appropriate calibration and quality assurance can be provided, these data should wherever possible be provided to WMO databases for wider scientific dissemination (WMO, 1996).
+Some GAW stations have the analytical capability to produce high quality measurements of a wide range of Where appropriate calibration and quality assurance can be provided, these data should wherever possible be provided to WMO databases for wider scientific dissemination (WMO, 1996).
 The current global network of VOC measurements is shown on the front page of this chapter.
-In many respects it is identical to that set up by NOAA to measure stable greenhouse gases and carbon monoxide with flask samples collected every 1 or 2 weeks, but it does include a number of sites where selected gases are measured at a higher frequency.
+Most of the stations are associated to the NOAA greenhouse and carbon monoxide flask sampling network, the UCI canister sampling network, and EMEP canister sampling stations, but it does include a number of sites where selected gases are measured at a higher frequency.
 These include three sites in Europe, one in Greenland (Summit) and one on the Island of Cape Verde.
-Unfortunately, Egbert, a Canadian site which provided valuable information on composition over North VOC America discontinued high frequency VOC measurements in 2010.
 It is anticipated, however, that the number of sites with high frequency measurements will increase significantly in the next few years in the European region and the adjacent Arctic.